Team-JZRJ/AWS-Automated-Class-Attendance/README.md

 # Attendance, simplified.

-## Mission

-Automate the attendance taking process by allowing students to scan their student ID card upon entering a classroom, sending their name to a web application that shows the teacher a simple list of everyone who's scanned in.
+We seek to automate the attendance taking process by allowing students to scan their student ID card upon entering a classroom, sending their name to a web application that shows the teacher a simple list of everyone who's scanned in.

 ## Who Are We?
  ***Team JZRJ*** (catchy, right?)
  - Jacob Plaziak - *jmplaziak*
  - Zach Redland - *zachary-redland*